patternplate/patternplate/docs/why.md

 ### Your system, your technologies

 If it works on the web, it works with patternplate.
-By fundamentally using just HTML, CSS and JavaScript we can accept any input that may be rendered or built into the common web technologies.
+By fundamentally using just HTML, CSS and JavaScript, we can accept any input that may be rendered or built into the common web technologies.

 This includes popular rendering libraries like React, Angular and Vue.js, transpilers likes Babel or TypeScript and preprocessors like SASS, PostCSS or less.js.